Terms & Conditions for Publishers

 10. Term and Termination

-10.1 This Agreement shall come into effect on the date of signature of the first Insertion Order between the parties, and shall remain in effect for as long as there is an Insertion Order active between the parties.
-Either party may terminate an Insertion Order on thirty (30) days written notice.
+10.1 This Agreement shall come into effect on the date of acceptance of the Order, and shall remain in effect for as long as there is an Order active between the parties.
+Either party may terminate an Order on thirty (30) days written notice.

 10.3 The term “Fraudulent Activity” for the purposes of this Agreement means, without limitation, any activities that authorize or encourage any third party to: (a) generate impressions of or clicks on any Ad(s) through any automated, deceptive, fraudulent or other invalid means, including but not limited to repeated manual clicks and automated query tools; (b) mislead users to click on Ad(s); (c) in any way minimize or obstruct the display of any Ad(s); or edit, modify, filter or change the order of the information contained in any Ads; (d) attempt to edit the website tags, source codes, links, pixels, modules, software development kits or other data provided by vi; or reverse engineer, decompile or disassemble any software components of the advertising services provided by vi.
 At its sole discretion and without limitation to the foregoing, vi may credit back to advertisers and/or offset against future payments to Publisher any payments which it subsequently determines accrued because of such Fraudulent Activity or illegal activity perpetrated by Publisher.

-10.4 On termination of the Agreement for any reason: (i) all licenses granted by vi under this Agreement shall immediately terminate; (ii) Publisher shall uninstall or otherwise remove any means of access to the Program provided under the Agreement including client software and any SDK or API code supplied by vi under this Agreement; and (iii) Publisher shall immediately return all vi Confidential Information and vi Material.
+10.4 On termination of the Agreement for any reason: (i) all licenses granted by vi under this Agreement shall immediately terminate; and (ii) Publisher shall uninstall or otherwise remove any means of access to the vi Material provided under the Agreement including client software and any SDK or API code supplied by vi under this Agreement.

 10.5 The termination of the Agreement shall be without prejudice to any accrued rights and obligations of the parties arising under the Agreement prior to such termination.
 Any provision which expressly or by implication is intended to come into effect on, or to continue in effect after such expiry or termination, will continue to be in effect post the termination of this Agreement.